Crombie (clothing): History

 From 1995 to 2004, Crombie also held the royal warrant as a supplier to the Prince of Wales.
-In 2014 it was announced the new Twelfth Doctor, as played by Peter Capaldi, would wear a Crombie with a red lining.
-Such was the success of Capaldi's role as Doctor Who, Crombie saw an increase in sales by 100%.
+In 2014 it was announced the new Twelfth Doctor Who, as played by Peter Capaldi, would wear a Crombie with a red lining.
+Such was the success of Capaldi's role as Doctor Who, Crombie saw a major increase in sales directly attributed to this.
 The Crombie style incorporated a heavy, dark, woollen, knee-length overcoat paired with a red, silk, handkerchief in the upper pocket.
 In 1996 designer William Johnston Ewart, inspired by the deep tones of the iconic Crombie Overcoating Range, created tartan which was placed on the Scottish Register of Tartans for the Crombie House Check.

-Crombie previously had retail stores in London, Manchester and Edinburgh, was sold through independent retailers, such as Harrods and department stores in North America, Europe and East Asia.
-Crombie also sold worldwide via its website.
+Crombie had retail stores in London, Manchester and Edinburgh and sold through independent retailers such as Harrods and department stores in North America, Europe and East Asia.
+Crombie is also sold worldwide via its website.

-At the beginning of the Covid-19 Pandemic, on 29 April 2020, Crombie gave notice via its social media channels that their online store would be closing.
-Subsequently, on 16 May 2020, Crombie shared a press release stating they had suspended operations until further notice.
-A message was placed on their website as a holding page to mirror this announcement.

 In March 2022 it was announced that Crombie is under new ownership.
 Crombie 1805 acquired the business and the trademarks of J. & J. Crombie Ltd.

+In June 2024, prestigious designer Grace Wales Bonner introduced a collaboration with Crombie on the catwalk at Paris Fashion Week.